NadezhdaKoliachko/bluescape-contactform-tests/README.md

 # bluescape-contactform-tests
 This repository contains tests for Contact page, located at https://bluescapeqainterview.wordpress.com/contact/.

-Page Object pattern inplemented in Contact Page abstraction (./pages/ContactPage.js).
+Page Object pattern is inplemented in Contact Page abstraction (./pages/ContactPage.js).

 One helper is created (./helpers/cssHelper.js) for extraction of attribute from element and validation of "required" element css attributes.